 The cause of most types of leukemia is not known.
 Exposure to radiation, to some types of chemotherapy, or to certain chemicals (such as benzene, some pesticides, and chemicals in tobacco smoke) increases the risk of developing some types of leukemia, although leukemia develops only in a very small number of exposed people.
 Certain hereditary disorders, such as Down syndrome Down Syndrome (Trisomy 21) Down syndrome is a chromosome disorder caused by an extra chromosome 21 that results in intellectual disability and physical abnormalities.
 Down syndrome is caused by an extra chromosome 21... read more and Fanconi anemia, increase the risk as well.
 In some people, leukemia is caused by certain abnormalities of the chromosomes.

 A virus known as human T lymphotropic virus 1 (HTLV-1), which is similar to the virus (HIV-1) that causes AIDS, is strongly suspected of causing a rare type of lymphocytic leukemia called adult T-cell leukemia.
-Infection with the Epstein-Barr virus (which also causes mononucleosis) has been associated with a rare form of lymphocytic leukemia that occurs in Asia and Africa.
+Infection with the Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
+The virus is spread through kissing.
+Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more (which also causes mononucleosis) has been associated with a rare form of lymphocytic leukemia that occurs in Asia and Africa.

 Many leukemias can be effectively treated, and some can be cured.
 Treatment can consist of different types of drugs called

-Chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more : Chemotherapy consists of drugs that kill dividing cells.
+Chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more : Chemotherapy consists of drugs that kill dividing cells.
 Chemotherapy therefore attacks cancer cells because they divide rapidly, but it also can harm normal cells.

 Immunotherapy Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
 These treatments target specific genetic characteristics of the tumor cells.
 The genetic characteristics of tumors... read more : Immunotherapy is a cancer treatment that uses a person's own immune system to kill cancer cells.

-Targeted therapy: Targeted therapy consists of drugs that attack a cancer cell's innate biologic mechanisms.
+Targeted therapy: Targeted therapy consists of drugs that are directed at abnormal genes or proteins in cancer cells bio.

 Both immunotherapy and targeted therapy are less likely to kill normal cells than chemotherapy does and are, therefore, better tolerated.
 Doctors select the particular drug or combination of drugs based on the classification of the leukemia.
 Sometimes, stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
 (See also Overview of... read more , radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more , or surgery is used.